 - E.V.M. enables the development of potentially thousands of different applications all on one platform

 - Contracts written in a smart contract-specific programming language are compiled into ‘bytecode’, which an EVM can read and execute

-Well, Ethereum can be used to build some really cool applications called DApps and DAO.
+Wondering what can be built on Ethereum?
+Well, Ethereum can be used to build some really cool applications called DApps.

 Decentralized Autonomous Organization (DAO)